-- create architectural plans and renderings to successfully communicate design ideas. - 2. develop design solutions utilizing the principles and elements of design. - evaluate interior building construction concepts and their impact on design solutions. - 4. analyze kitchen and bath historical styles and current design trends to determine the appropriate style and product for the end user. - evaluate the accepted ethical standards and business conduct of a professional kitchen and bath designer. - select appropriate cabinet styles, types, construction methods, materials, sizes, and hardware. - 7. develop the skills necessary to bring projects from initial contact to successful completion.
+- create architectural plans and renderings to successfully communicate design ideas. - 2. develop design solutions utilizing the principles and elements of design. - evaluate interior building construction concepts and their impact on design solutions. - 4. analyze kitchen and bath historical styles and current design trends to determine the appropriate style and product for the end user. - 5. evaluate the accepted ethical standards and business conduct of a professional kitchen and bath designer. - 6. select appropriate cabinet styles, types, construction methods, materials, sizes, and hardware. - 7. develop the skills necessary to bring projects from initial contact to successful completion. - 8. select materials from specification sheets for kitchen and bath products as related to cost, size, client needs, energy, safety, and design.